WrestleMania 40: Everything you need to know — including how to watch

 Are WrestleMania 40 tickets still available?

 At last check, tickets are still available for both nights on Ticketmaster’s website, though it’ll cost you more to attend the second night.
-The cheapest standard option for one ticket for the first night will run you $160 plus fees.
-By comparison, the cheapest standard option for one ticket for the second night is more than $400 plus fees.
+The cheapest standard option for one ticket for the first night will run you $300 plus fees.
+By comparison, the cheapest standard option for one ticket for the second night is $400 plus fees.

 This article was originally published on TODAY.com